 Marijuana, also called the grass, pot, or weed, is the common name for a crude drug made from the Cannabis sativa plant.
 It is a green, brown, or gray mixture of dried, shredded leaves, stems, seeds, and flowers of this plant.
 Other forms of cannabis include:

 Marijuana is usually smoked as a cigarette called a joint, or in a pipe or a bong.
 Marijuana is also being used as a blunt, which is a cigar that has been emptied of tobacco and refilled with marijuana, sometimes in combination with another drug, such as crack.
 It can also be mixed into foods or used to brew tea.

+Smoking is one of the most common marijuana usage methods.
+There are several methods of smoking cannabis, and the most popular ones include the joint, the bong, the pipe, the shotgun, and the one-hitter.
 To create a joint, cannabis is rolled up into a cigarette, using a rolling paper.
-Cannabis cigars or blunts, can also be created by using the wrapper of a standard cigar.
+Cannabis cigars or blunts can also be created by using the wrapper of a standard cigar.

 Knifing is a process in which the tips of two knives are heated to a very high temperature, and then the marijuana is pressed between the heated knife-tips, rapidly combusting it.
 A consumer then uses plastic bottle-top, empty pen, or other hollow tube or funnel to inhale the vapors.

 There are several effects of marijuana and some of the most common ones are :

 - Impairment of the short-term memory in some users – It is proven that Marijuana's damage to short-term memory seems to occur because THC alters the way in which information is processed by some parts of the brain such as the hippocampus